apache/flink/docs/internal_job_scheduling.md

 Note that Flink often executes successive tasks concurrently: For Streaming programs, that happens in any case, but also for batch programs, it happens frequently.

 The figure below illustrates that.
-Consider a program with a data source, a *MapFunction*, and a *ReduceFunctoin*.
+Consider a program with a data source, a *MapFunction*, and a *ReduceFunction*.
 The source and MapFunction are executed with a parallelism of 4, while the ReduceFunction is executed with a parallism of 3.
 A pipeline consists of the sequence Source - Map - Reduce.
 On a cluster with 2 TaskManagers with 3 slots each, the program will be executed as described below.